meilisearch/documentation/guides/advanced_guides/settings.md

 - `[<String>, <String>, ...]` (Array of strings, defaults to all attributes found in the documents)

-  An array of strings that contains searchable attributes sorted by order of importance (arranged from the most important attribute to the least important attribute).
+  An array of strings that contains searchable attributes ordered by importance (arranged from the most important attribute to the least important attribute).

 [Learn more about searchable attributes](/guides/advanced_guides/field_properties.md#searchable-fields)